lolvOid/svgfusion/docs/docs/getting-started.md

 # Getting Started

-SVGFusion is a powerful CLI tool and library that transforms SVG files into production-ready React and Vue 3 components with TypeScript support and automatic optimization.
+SVGFusion is a powerful Node.js CLI tool and library that transforms SVG files into production-ready React and Vue 3 components with complex SVG support, TypeScript integration, and automatic optimization.

 ## Installation